Spine and Back Pain

 Cause: Cervical radiculopathy refers to the symptoms caused by a pinched nerve.
 This includes pain, numbness, tingling or loss of motor control caused by nerve irritation in the neck region of the spine.
 Many nerves in the arms, hands and fingers are rooted to the spinal cord in the cervical region of the spine.
 If these nerve roots are pinched or irritated, the symptoms may be felt in the associated extremities (as opposed to the neck, where the injury originates).
 Symptoms in the fingertips, for example, may be the result of nerve irritation in the neck.
 Conditions that cause these symptoms may include disc herniation, degenerative disc disease, or spinal stenosis.

 Diagnosis: The first steps in diagnosing the cause of your cervical radiculopathy include performing a physical examination and reviewing your medical history.
-Afterwards, the orthopaedic physician and staff at The Center for Orthopaedic Innovation at St. Luke’s Medical Center may order imaging studies such as an MRI, x-ray or CT scan to look for the causes of nerve irritation.
+Afterwards, the orthopaedic physician and staff at St. Luke’s Medical Center may order imaging studies such as an MRI, x-ray or CT scan to look for the causes of nerve irritation.
 If an imaging study is inconclusive, an EMG (a type of nerve test) may be used to help diagnose the root cause.

 Treatment: Because radiculopathy is a symptom, treatment will vary based on the cause of the nerve irritation.
 Oftentimes, pain medications, NSAIDs, physical therapy or other non-surgical options provide relief to patients.
 Other circumstances may require surgery.